rstropek/microsoft-ai-day/labs/010-basics/readme.md

 * Setup an ChatGPT 3.5 model and compare the results with the GPT-4 model.
 * Convert the console application to an ASP.NET Core web application.
+* Use streaming to receive messages from the OpenAI API step by step.